Siyavula/emas.loadtest/emas/loadtest/emas-performance-report/source/index.rst

     As background to this test consider the following.
 The application servers SP2 and SP3 are connected via a private subnet in the 10.0.0.* range.
-In the current cluster setup they are accessed over this private subnet via the HAProxy and Varnish servers on SP1.
-This means any latency or throughput issues on the subnet will adversly affect the total scalability.
+In the current cluster set-up they are accessed over this private subnet via the HAProxy and Varnish servers on SP1.
+This means any latency or throughput issues on the subnet will adversely affect the total scalability.

     Varnish serves all our cachable resources (CSS, javascript, images, etc.).
-    In order to understand the total scalability we decided to checked Varnish's scalability in our current cluster setup.
+    In order to understand the total scalability we decided to checked Varnish's scalability in our current cluster set-up.

     We used `Apache Benchmark`_ to test Varnish from our load generating server and the Varnish/ HAProxy server.
 This was done with a script that starts